Location data and visualization studio for mapping, analytics, and more.

 Facilities management companies are currently the biggest markets for digital twins in the real estate industry.
 They use them for optimizing the existing building and lowering overall costs of running a particular building or set of buildings while the developer has other priorities, like lowering construction costs or soft costs.

-According to real estate firm JLL, facilities managers are using digital twins to analyze building performance by producing “predictive insights to create a more comfortable, productive and environmentally responsible workplace”.
+According to the firm JLL, facilities managers are using digital twins to analyze building performance by producing “predictive insights to create a more comfortable, productive and environmentally responsible workplace”.

 The ability of a digital twin to provide complex simulations of different aspects of a building is vitally important here, according to Deloitte, because the twin can have “a complete view of the entire structure across its lifecycle and integrate any disparate systems to create a centralized repository for all data” with the ultimate goal of creating “more human” buildings with environments that promote health, well-being and foster community.